1Saving Private Ryan

 12. While Richard Nixon was on a trip to the Soviet Union in 1959, high levels of radiation were detected in the room he was staying in.
 Secret Service purposely argued about the radiation and how to handle it in an area they knew the Soviets had bugged.
 Three hours later, the radiation disappeared.

-13. In the years following the Kennedy assassination, when she found herself in need of money, Lee Harvey Oswald's mother named Marguerite Oswald would go to Dealey Plaza and sell her autograph to tourists.
+13. In the years following the American president Kennedy assassination, when she found herself in need of money, Lee Harvey Oswald's mother named Marguerite Oswald would go to Dealey Plaza and sell her autograph to tourists.

 14. Sheep shearing is not animal cruelty.
 If sheep are not sheared they can experience a lot of health problems.
 A sheep in Australia went unsheared for six years after it escaped a farm.
 When he was found, he had five times the wool of normal sheep, with damaged hooves and skin infections from urine trapped under his wool.